 Make operational preparations for a SIGNIFICANT INCREASE IN FILINGS AND OTHER COURT PROCEEDINGS (i.e., GRAND JURY) that will likely occur during this phase; emphasis should be on accepting filings remotely to the greatest extent possible.
-The Court may begin to schedule some petit jury proceedings, and if grand jury proceedings have not yet commenced, begin scheduling them.
+More grand and petit jury proceedings can begin.
+Begin to schedule some petit jury proceedings, and if grand jury proceedings have not yet commenced, begin scheduling them.

-May continue to permit TELEWORK, to the extent feasible and consistent with Judiciary operations.
+Continue to ENCOURAGE TELEWORK, whenever possible and feasible with Judiciary operations.
 Refer to Human Resource Considerations from Phase 1.